EdlawitG/Node_express_react/README.md

-# MERN project for Ticket mgt system and
+# MERN project for Ticket managment system and Contact managment system